ChristophP/funpro-book/ch3.md

   .map(([result1, result2]) => ...);
 ```

-This is actually just a short hand for this:
+`Task.sequence` is actually just a short hand for chaining tasks and ignoring the argument:
 ```js
 fetchTask.chain(() => someOtherFetchTask)
   .map(([result1, result2]) => ...);